 Two months into recovery and after a routine MRI, the radiation oncologist found more tumors in my upper spine.
 I went into surgery once more.
 This would occur five more times.
 The last surgery was the greatest pain of all.
 Doctors found tumors as many as nine in my brain, but only one could be successfully removed.

-After ten years, five surgeries, over 100 days of radiation, and eighteen months of chemotherapy, I an doing very well in high school.
+After ten years, five surgeries, over 100 days of radiation, and eighteen months of chemotherapy, I am doing very well in high school.
 I’m able to walk, ride my bike, be independent and live a plentiful life every single day.
-I still struggle with the consequences of surgeries, radiation and chemotherapy.
+I still struggle with the consequences of surgeries, radiation, and chemotherapy.
 However, I see life differently than most teenagers.
 As a child, I endured so much physical pain and I have come so far that nobody who doesn’t have cancer would understand.

 I have lived a path of many obstacles such as needing physical therapy for my balance.
 I also struggle with double-vision, but I am still able to get myself to school every day without excuses.